Military Engineer (Electrician)

 At Class 2, Level 3 Diploma in Electrical Installations (Buildings and Structures).

-At Class 1, City & Guilds 2369-03 Electrical Installations work and a Level 3 Award in the Initial Verification and Certification of Electrical Installations.
+At Class 1, City & Guilds 2369-03 Electrical Installations work and 2391-52 Level 3 Award in Inspection and Testing which will replace the Level 3 Award in the Initial Verification and Certification of Electrical Installations.

 Although there is no current apprenticeship provision this could change in the future with the introduction of the Electrotechnical Trail Blazer qualification.